microsoft/PTVS/Python/Docs/User/PollsBottleAzureTableStorage.md

 application to use Azure Table Storage, and how to publish the application to an Azure Website.

+[video:"Bottle and Azure Table Storage on Azure" GJXDGaEPy94]

 + [Prerequisites](#prerequisites)
 + [Create the Project](#create-the-project)
 + [Create an Azure Storage Account](#create-an-azure-storage-account)